vvv-config.yml is the default config file that VVV uses to set itself up. Copy this file to

 Now VVV will skip that site when running the provisioner.
 This means that the hosts, nginx config, and

 vvv-init.sh script will not be copied or ran.

-It may be necessary to run ruby script during provisioning to do more complex things.
-This might be installing system wide packages inside the virtual machine etc.
+It may be necessary to run a ruby script during provisioning to do more complex things.
+This might be installing system wide packages inside the virtual machine, etc.

-utilities section be used when possible.
-Writing your own Vagrant Ruby code is an in depth topic, and could destabilise VVV if done incorrectly.
+utilities section should be used when possible.
+Writing your own Vagrant Ruby code is an in-depth topic and could destabilise VVV if done incorrectly.
 This should only be used by advanced users with knowledge of the subject.

 Customfile will be looked for in the site’s